 Various details can be left out or included such as: epaulets, lined patch pockets, pocket flaps, an interior patch pocket, a removable hood (using buttons), and sleeve tabs.

 This design is easy to fit with an optional slimming front dart and a center back seam.
 Few body panels make it relatively simple to sew and it is fully lined with detailed instructions on how to insert the lining and hand-sew the hems.

 The Goldstream Peacoat would suit everything from a classic navy wool with fouled anchor buttons to a rustic tweed with leather closures.

 This pattern, as part of the Parkland Casual Collection, is a modern slim-fitting design with athletic sizing.
 It is a classic garment that lends itself to creating the perfect casual, hand-made wardrobe for an active lifestyle.

-Self Fabric - Medium to heavy weight wools such as gabardine, tweed, hounds-tooth, worsted wool, boiled and especially any wool labeled "coating."
+Medium to heavy weight wools such as gabardine, tweed, hounds-tooth, worsted wool, boiled and especially any wool labeled "coating."
 Choose a weight that your machine will be comfortable handling.

 Lining - Lightweight lining fabrics such as silk, polyester or rayon lining.
 For a warmer coat, choose soft, medium weight fabrics such as flannel, quilted lining materials, or brushed cotton.
 Consider using slippery materials for the sleeves and warm fabrics for the body.